 - Decorate the space in any way that is conducive for Meditation.

-- Insure that you will not be interrupted or distracted in this space.
+- Ensure that you will not be interrupted or distracted in this space.

 Simply using or placing a chair in one room will suffice.
 For many people, this will mean placing a chair in their bedroom so that when they awake, they can do to this chair and meditate after waking up.